- Learn how to prepare tapas in a cooking class in Barcelona

 Day 3: Private Cooking Class with a Master Chef

 Today in Barcelona, food takes center stage as you participate in an exclusive cooking class of traditional Spanish cuisine.
 This gastronomic workshop begins with a visit to a local market with your private teacher/master chef.
-With fresh produce in hand, you'll head to a private kitchen in downtown Barcelona and prepare your very own Spanish tapas from scratch under the tutelage of your chef.
+With fresh produce in hand, head to a private kitchen in downtown Barcelona and prepare your very own Spanish tapas from scratch under the tutelage of your chef.
 A fitting end to this experience is when you get to sit down and enjoy your delicious creations.

-After the cooking class, you'll have a few hours left to enjoy the city.
+After the cooking class, take a few hours to enjoy the city.
 If shopping is on your radar, visit the boutiques around the Passeig de Gràcia.
 And if the cooking class piqued your appetite, you can find many options for dinner complete with great local wine on Carrer De Blai in central Barcelona.
 It is known as the "tapas route," as it features an abundance of spectacular tapas bars.

-These vineyards represent six centuries of winemaking defined by time-honored traditions.
-The tour begins with a visit to an authentic 15th-century winepress designed for barefoot grape pressing.
-You'll also glean insight into the history of La Rioja and how it was settled in the 19th century by frustrated French winemakers after an infestation of parasites ruined their vineyards back home.
+Begin your tour with a visit to an authentic 15th-century winepress designed for barefoot grape pressing.
+Glean insight into the history of La Rioja, and how it was settled in the 19th century by frustrated French winemakers after an infestation of parasites ruined their vineyards back home.
 Throughout the experience, taste centennial wines as you make the acquaintance of professional vintners and specialists.
 Conclude the tour with a traditional lunch in a medieval Spanish town, accompanied by your guide.
 Afterward, hop back in the car for the remaining hour-long drive to Bilbao.

-Day 6: City Tour of Bilbao
+Day 6: Tour the City of Bilbao

 Take the day to discover Bilbao, accompanied by an expert travel guide who can lead the way according to your tastes and interests.
-Begin in the beating heart of Bilbao, home to the oldest landmarks as well as many bars, restaurants, and boutiques.
+Begin in the beating heart of Bilbao, the Old Town, home to the city's oldest landmarks as well as many bars, restaurants, and boutiques.
 Major sights include the 18th-century Church of San Nicolás and the 16th-century Church of San Antón, which is dedicated to Anthony the Great, an Egyptian saint and father of monasticism.
-Other notable sights include the 14th-century Cathedral of Santiago and the Mercado de la Ribera, which, at 10,000 square meters, is the largest covered marketplace in Europe.
+Other notable sights include the 14th-century Cathedral of Santiago and the Mercado de la Ribera, which is the largest covered marketplace in Europe.

-Day 7: Day Trip to San Sebastián - Explore the Basque Coast
+Day 7: Day Trip to San Sebastián, Explore the Basque Coast

-After breakfast, a driver will pick you up at your hotel for a day exploring the Basque coast.
-You'll head east to the city of San Sebastián but will stop after an hour in San Juan de Gaztelugatxe.
-This island, located offshore of the Bay of Biscay, is connected to the mainland via a stone bridge, and atop it is an old church that, in one form or another, dates back to the 9th century.
-Game of Thrones fans will recognize Gaztelugatxe as the setting of the Dragonstone fortress in season seven.
-After admiring the scenery, you'll hop back in the car for the short drive to San Sebastián.
+After breakfast, meet your driver for a day of exploring the Basque coast.
+Head east to the city of San Sebastián, but on the way, stop in San Juan de Gaztelugatxe.
+This island, located offshore in the Bay of Biscay, is connected to the mainland via a stone bridge.
+Atop it is an old church that, in one form or another, dates back to the ninth century.
+Game of Thrones fans will recognize Gaztelugatxe as the setting of the Dragonstone castle in season seven.
+After admiring the scenery, hop back in the car for the short drive to San Sebastián.

-Here you can wander the stone streets of the Parte Vieja ("Old Quarter") and stroll along La Concha Promenade, which curves around the city's main beaches, Onderreta and La Concha.
-For great views looking back at San Sebastian, take a ferry to the offshore island of Santa Clara, or ride the funicular railway up to Mont Igualdo, which offers sweeping panoramas.
+Here, wander the streets of the Parte Vieja (old quarter) and stroll La Concha Promenade, which curves around the city's main beaches, Ondarreta and La Concha.
+For great views looking back at San Sebastián, take a ferry to the offshore island of Santa Clara, or ride the funicular railway up to Mont Igueldo, which offers sweeping panoramas.
 No tour is complete without indulging in its celebrated food culture: San Sebastián specializes in tapas called pintxos (pronounced "peenchos").
 Most bars, cafés, and restaurants in the Parte Vieja serve some version of these bite-sized delicacies, best paired with local wines.

 Chat with a local specialist who can help organize your trip.